hrishikeshnerkar/Mastering-DSA/README.md

 ## 🔍 My Strategy

-I’m actively uploading solutions daily as I work through a wide range of algorithm problems.
+I’m actively uploading **Java-based solutions** daily as I work through a wide range of algorithm problems.
 Each problem is categorized by topic, and I highlight typical examples that serve as strong foundations for mastering each concept.
 As I progress, I apply these techniques to increasingly complex challenges to deepen my understanding.

+While I won’t be sharing raw code explanations here, I encourage checking out the discussion sections of each problem—there’s a wealth of clean and insightful solutions contributed by the community.